 What we don’t: Expensive; not a ton of options.

 You don’t get a ton of options with Heather’s Choice, especially if you’re a vegetarian (although each dinner is gluten, soy, egg, and dairy-free).
-Further, the one-serving meals will run you as much as $16, and at around 500 calories per entrée, you get a lot less bang for your buck than with Backpacker's Pantry above (34.2 calories per dollar vs. 58.8).
-But Heather’s Choice is some of the best-tasting and well-sourced backpacking food around, and the tradeoffs could be well worth it for those who don’t want to compromise enjoyment or nutrition while on the trail.
-And to complete your kit, we also recommend looking at Heather’s Choice’s breakfast options ($9) and her popular cookie-like Packaroons, which offer 170 calories of healthy fats and sugars in a 1-ounce package.
+Further, the one-serving meals will run you as much as $16, and at around 500 calories per entrée, you get a lot less bang for your buck than with Backpacker's Pantry above (33.2 calories per dollar vs. 54.9).
+But Heather’s Choice is some of the best-tasting and well-sourced backpacking food around, and the trade-offs could be well worth it for those who don’t want to compromise enjoyment or nutrition while on the trail.
+And to complete your kit, we also recommend looking at Heather’s Choice’s breakfast options (such as the Morning Glory Oatmeal for $9) and her popular cookie-like Packaroons, which offer 170 calories of healthy fats and sugars in a 1-ounce package.

 See Heather's Choice Meals